animaonline/react-native-rest-client/README.md

 ## Limitations

-* This library only supports JSON request and response bodies.
-If the response is not a JSON object, it will throw a JSON parse error.
+* This library only supports JSON request.
+If the response body is not a JSON object, it will throw a JSON parse error.
 If the response is empty, it will return undefined.
 * It is labeled as _React Native_, even when it has no RN dependencies and could (in theory) be used in any JavaScript project.
 The reason behind this is that the stack used (ES6 and